linode/docs/docs/guides/tools-reference/file-transfer/comparing-data-transfer-utilities/index.md

 #### Use Cases

-Rsync is ideal for syncing files between local and remote Linux machines in incremental backup and transfer use cases, as well as customizing large and complicated sync jobs with specific options and settings, like selecting a particular Linux shell to use in the transfer, or specifying files to analyze and exclude.
+Rsync is ideal for syncing files between local and remote Linux machines in incremental backup and transfer use cases, as well as customizing large and complicated sync jobs with specific options and settings. rsync can also be used to sync files between two directories that are both stored locally.
 Its delta-transfer algorithm reduces network traffic during syncs by only sending parts of a file that differ from the files on the recipient machine.

 #### Pros and Cons

-Rsync excels in use cases that require a proven method for transferring files and situations that call for extended scheduling and automation capabilities, such as using rsync with Linux cron jobs.
-However, it also requires familiarity with the command line, and it can be more system resource-intensive or slower as the number files copied increases.
+Rsync excels in use cases that require a proven method for transferring files and situations that call for scheduling and automation capabilities, such as using rsync with Linux cron jobs.
+However, it also requires familiarity with the command line.

 ### Rclone

 [Rclone](https://rclone.org/) is a command-line utility for syncing files and directories to and from different cloud storage providers, servers, and workstations.
-As its name implies, the utility shares many similarities with rsync, including the same Linux commands (e.g., cp, mv, mount, ls).
-However, rclone was specially designed for rudimentary file transfers between cloud servers and on-premises servers and workstations, whereas rsync can be configured for more sophisticated file synchronization capabilities.
+A number of [rclone's commands](https://rclone.org/commands/) are similar to common Linux commands (e.g., cp, mv, mount, ls), so it can feel familiar to use.
+Rclone was specially designed for rudimentary file transfers between cloud servers and on-premises servers and workstations, whereas rsync can be configured for more sophisticated file synchronization capabilities.

 #### Use Cases